nex3/dep-import-when/Proposal.md

 ### A cross-platform HTTP client

-Let's steal from the external library proposal again, since an HTTP client is such a good example&mdash;it's simple and widely-used, and there's a cross-platform package that implements it right now that we can base our implementation on.
+Let's steal from the External Library proposal again, since an HTTP client is such a good example&mdash;it's simple and widely-used, and there's a cross-platform package that implements it right now that we can base our implementation on.